 Viewing and Editing a File's Metadata

-Clicking on any filename in the Filename column of the Dashboard tab, Explore Data tab or Edit Cart view will display the Metadata for that file in a screen similar to the following.
+If you are authorised to access a particular file, clicking on its filename in the Filename column of the Dashboard tab, Explore Data tab or Edit Cart view will display the Metadata for that file in a screen similar to the following.
+If you are not authorised to access the file, its filename field will not be a hyperlink.
+Instead, it will be a text field and you will not be able to click it.
+Where possible, a thumbnail preview will be displayed for image files.